seralexeev/xrabbit.dev/README.md

   - 131-1.mp4
 ```

-The SDK has models for building point clouds that will be useful for SLAM (simultaneous localization and mapping) when the robot determines its position and maintains a map of the area.
+The SDK has models for building point clouds that will be useful for SLAM (simultaneous localization and mapping) when the robot figures out its position and maintains a map of the area.

 ---